brianhill/classical-mechanics/index.md

 *Fall 2025, Deep Springs College, [Prof. Brian Hill](https://brianhill.github.io)*

+## Preliminary Syllabus

+A [PDF of the Preliminary Syllabus](./ClassicalMechanicsPreliminarySyllabus.pdf) (containing essentially the same information as is on these web pages, but in a format suitable for distribution to the registrars of other colleges and universities).

 ## Overview

 Our essential goal in one semester will be to understand Newtonian physics, but with a modern perspective.
 The course will use calculus (mostly derivative calculus but also some integral calculus for mass distributions), but I will provide reminders for the calculus results as we use them, so don't be disuaded if your calculus is rusty.